 Once you have define these areas and your garden boundary you will need to locate your outdoor faucets.
 Locate these on your plan with a large “X”.

-Now we're read to decide on what kind of sprinkler head to use.
+Now we’re read to decide on what kind of sprinkler head to use.
 For this example we have selected Rotors.
-These are a rotating gear driven heads and are a great choice for large lawn areas and work well with Lawn Belt.
+We have many different types of sprinkler heads available at Lawn Belt, so spend a few minutes familiarizing yourself with them.

-Note: Rotor heads silently spray a water stream out to an average distance of 20 feet.
+Note: Our Rotor Heads silently spray a water stream out to an average distance of 20 feet.
 They will minimize the amount of conduit required for you project.
+Our Water Savers (MP Rotators) offers similar coverage but use less water with longer watering times.

 Drawing the spray patterns